MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

-We operate on this output with [`data_sufficiency()`](https://midfieldr.github.io/midfieldr/reference/data_sufficiency.md) to identify records that pass the data sufficiency test and those that do not and add columns to the data frame to support those findings.
+We operate on this output with [`data_sufficiency()`](https://midfieldr.github.io/midfieldr/reference/data_sufficiency.md) to identify records that pass or fail the data sufficiency test and add columns to the data frame to support those findings.

 ``` r